4AHTLGKR/HTLGrieskirchen_OesterreichTestet/readme.txt

-This is a nice Project
+This is a Project by the HTL Grieskirchen